berarma/oversteer/README.md

 You can install all dependencies on Debian systems with the following command:

 `apt install python3 python3-gi python3-pyudev python3-xdg python3-evdev gettext meson appstream-util desktop-file-utils`

+In other distributions use the available tools to install the packages that will have similar names.

 #### Permissions